thatsOven/skye-lang/README.md

 let d: f32; // Variables can be left undefined, but the type needs to be specified
 ```

-Reading from an undefined variable is a compile time error.

 # Primitive types
 ```
 Integers: